karanmakwana1/TipCalculator/README.md

 ### Tip Calculator

 Tip Calculator is a swift application to calculate tip on iOS platform.
+Providing the bill amount app will calulate tip amount for 3 values.

 ## User Stories